 Throughout, we will identify strategies for framing research questions, for gathering and digesting research materials from various sources, and for employing this research in projects of writing and creation according to individual student interest.
 We will examine how writers, artists, dancers, performers, filmmakers, and architects employ research in the development of their work, and students will articulate the ways in which they can perform their research in writing, performance, design, and the visual and electronic arts according to their own interests and experience.
 To end the semester, each student will propose a topic and develop a prospectus for an original research project.
 This course is part of a new model of tutorials at Amherst designed to enable students to engage in substantive and collaborative research with faculty.
 It is open to sophomores interested in research.

 Enrollment with consent of the instructor.
 All interested students should email Professor Gilpin at hgilpin at amherst.edu indicating their interests, and they must attend the first class meeting.
 Limited to 6 students, priority to sophomores.
 Spring semester.
-Professor Gilpin.2016-17: Offered in Spring 2017
+Professor Gilpin.2017-18: Not offered

 The "Silk Road" is shorthand for 1500 years of economic and cultural exchange across Eurasia.
 We focus on one important historical process along the Silk Road: Buddhism’s journey from India to Central and East Asia as it was conveyed by monks and merchants along these ancient international trade routes.
 The course focuses on how the natural environment, political and economic forces, and interactions among various religious and cultural forms shaped the dissemination, establishment, and ultimate decline of Buddhism in this part of Asia.
 We will study key sites in Gandhara, the Tarim Basin, and Dunhuang, which have left fascinating archaeological and textual evidence indicating once-thriving Buddhist centers.
 We will also read travel narratives of Chinese pilgrims to India.
 We will learn how to study this varied evidence and uncover what it can tell us of the nature and impact of Buddhism in this region.
 To end the semester, each student will propose a topic and develop a prospectus for an original research project.
 This course is part of a new model of tutorials at Amherst designed to enable students to engage in substantive and collaborative research with faculty.
 It is open to sophomores interested in research.

 Enrollment with consent of the instructor.
 Limited to six sophomores.
 Spring semester.
-Professor Heim.2016-17: Not offered
+Professor Heim.2017-18: Not offered

 This seminar will examine the configuration of war and violence since 1900 in literary and visual acts of remembrance.
 After addressing some of the central elements of the literature on war and remembrance, we will survey how writers and other artists have configured catastrophe, either in the form of civil war or international war or both.
 The link between genocide and war will be explored, as will the limits of representation itself.
 Among those whose works are discussed are Joseph Conrad, Wilfred Owen, Primo Levi, Vasily Grossman, Pablo Picasso, and David Grossman.